jontek2/A-better-print_start-macro/README.md

 [gcode_macro PRINT_START]
 gcode:
   # This part fetches data from your slicer.
-Such as what bed temp, extruder temp, chamber temp and size of your printer.
+Such as bed temp, extruder temp, chamber temp and size of your printer.
   {% set target_bed = params.BED|int %}
   {% set target_extruder = params.EXTRUDER|int %}
   {% set target_chamber = params.CHAMBER|default("40")|int %}
   {% set x_wait = printer.toolhead.axis_maximum.x|float / 2 %}
   {% set y_wait = printer.toolhead.axis_maximum.y|float / 2 %}

-  # Make the printer home and set absolut positioning
+  # Homes the printer and sets absolute positioning
   G28                   # Full home (XYZ)
   G90                   # Absolut position

-  # Checks if the bed temp is higher than 90c then trigger a heatsoak.
+  # Checks if the bed temp is higher than 90c - if so then trigger a heatsoak
   {% if params.BED|int > 90 %}
-    M106 S255                                         # Turn on the PT-fan
+    M106 S255                                         # Turns on the PT-fan

     ##  Uncomment if you have a Nevermore.
-    #SET_PIN PIN=nevermore VALUE=1                    # Turn on the nevermore
+    #SET_PIN PIN=nevermore VALUE=1                    # Turns on the nevermore

     G1 X{x_wait} Y{y_wait} Z15 F9000                  # Go to the center of the bed
     M190 S{target_bed}                                # Set the target temp for the bed